 - -0.1% 5-year compound annual growth

 - $17,251 per capita

 - FDI Inflow:

 After the pro-Western shah was overthrown in 1979, radical Islamic forces established a theocratic government with religious authorities holding the most power.
-The president, who has limited powers, is elected every four years by popular vote in a charade orchestrated by hard-line clerics who veto candidates that pose a threat to the regime.
-Current President Hassan Rowhani, elected in 2013 as a pragmatist, has tried to steer a less confrontational path in dealing with foreign powers.
-Petroleum exports account for over 80 percent of government revenues.
-The government owns and directly operates numerous enterprises and indirectly controls many companies affiliated with the security forces.
-Relaxation of economic sanctions as a result of negotiations relating to Iran’s nuclear weapons program has raised hopes for an economic turnaround.
+The president, who has limited powers, is elected every four years by popular vote in a process controlled by hard-line clerics who veto candidates that threaten the regime.
+Current President Hassan Rouhani, elected in 2013 as a pragmatist, has tried to steer a less confrontational path in dealing with foreign powers.
+Iran has the world’s second-largest reserves of natural gas and fourth-largest reserves of crude oil.
+The relaxation of sanctions and reintegration into the international economy as a result of the July 2015 nuclear agreement are expected to bolster foreign investment and increase trade.